alexa-samples/skill-sample-csharp-trivia/README.md

-# skill-sample-csharp-quiz-game
+# alexa-skill-sample-csharp-trivia
-An Alexa Skill Sample showing how to build a quiz game skill in C#.
+An Alexa Skill Sample showing how to build a trivia skill in C Sharp